Osteochondroprogenitor cell: Embryonic development

 It is thought that through a combination of biochemical and biophysical stimuli, the uncommitted stem cells of the embryo will undergo differentiation into certain cell lineages.
 However the exact mechanism and signalling pathways are still unclear.
 Studies have shown that embryonic stem cells are more mechanosensitive than their differentiated counterparts.

-During embryonic development mesenchymal cells will form cellular structures known as ‘condensations.’
+During embryonic development mesenchymal cells will form cellular structures known as 'condensations.'
 These cellular units will then develop into skeletal and other tissues, such as cartilage, tendon, ligament and muscle tissue.

 Osteoprogenitor cell condensations can aggregate, dissipate or condense depending on the signals present, however these still remain largely unknown.
 Depending on the different effects, the cellular condensations may differentiate into osteogenic or chondrocytic condensations.

 The positioning of the osteoprogenitor cell condensations determines the cell lineage before the signalling molecules can.
 This is due to their positions relative to any epithelial surfaces.
 Osteoblastic and chondrogenic condensations differ in their biophysical parameters within the embryo.
 Their distance in relation to the nearest epithelial surface will determine the cell lineage.
-For example osteoblastic condensations are closer to epithelial surfaces so they will be exposed to more biophysical and biochemical stimuli due to the proximity and increased cell-epithelial interactions.
+For example, osteoblastic condensations are closer to epithelial surfaces so they will be exposed to more biophysical and biochemical stimuli due to the proximity and increased cell-epithelial interactions.

+Aging

+The regeneration potential of skeletal progenitor cells declines with age.
+This reduction of regeneration potential is associated with increased risk of bone fractures with age.
+Central to reduction of regeneration potential are the skeletal stem progenitor cells since they are responsible for the growth, regeneration and repair of bone tissue.
+With increasing age the functionality of adult stem cells declines as DNA damages and mutations accumulate.

 Consequence of defects in osteochondroprogenitor cells

 Deletion of the Trsp gene in osteochondroprogenitor cells results in abnormal bone growth, delayed ossification, chondronecrosis and dwarfism.
 General Trsp gene deletion is lethal to the embryo.
 The results of this research was used as a model for Kashin-Beck disease.
 Kashin-Beck is a result of combinatorial environmentally induced by factors such as: toxic mould, contaminated grains by mycotoxins, and mostly by selenium deficiency, which is necessary for selenoprotein function.
 The disease has symptoms similar to those resulting from Trsp gene knockout.

-Loss of the regulator, Pten, of the Phophatidylinositol3’ kinase pathway results in skeletal overgrowth and growth plate dysfunction, due to overproduction of the matrix and accelerated hypertrophic differentiation.
+Loss of the regulator, Pten, of the Phophatidylinositol3' kinase pathway results in skeletal overgrowth and growth plate dysfunction, due to overproduction of the matrix and accelerated hypertrophic differentiation.